lucasloureiror/lucasloureiror/README.md

       b. <em>Scripting</em>: Using Python and Go to create powerful scripts and tooling to automate relevant tasks.

-      c. <em>AWS and Cloud</em>: Understanding how to create cloud solutions that will offer scalability and elasticity to a plataform.
+      c. <em>AWS and Azure</em>: Understanding how to create cloud solutions that will offer scalability and elasticity to a plataform with focus on reliability.

       d. <em>Observability</em>: Understanding how to apply the principles of Observability Engineering to ship code swiftly and confidently, acheiving production excellence.